Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   A commercially available USB Keyboard is required to run this demonstration application.
 -   Connect the USB Keyboard to the connector \(J102\) using a USB Type-A Female to micro-B male cable \(This cable is not included in the kit\).
 -   The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
 -   LED0 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 [**PIC32CK GC Curiosity Ultra Development Board**](https://www.microchip.com/en-us/development-tool/ea23j82a)